 What is Adverse Selection?

 Adverse selection refers to a situation where either the seller or buyer has more information than the other.
-They can use that information for their benefit eventually putting the other party at loss.
+They can use that information for their benefit, eventually putting the other party at a loss.

 There are two situations in this scenario.
-When those in high-risk or risky activities purchase life insurance, adverse selection is at play.
+Adverse selection is at play when those in high-risk or risky activities purchase life insurance.

-Here, the customer has better knowledge about their health and may take benefit from this by withholding particular information.
+Here, the customer has better health knowledge and may benefit from this by withholding particular information.

 When an insurance company sells premiums at a greater cost than is reasonable based on the incentives they are giving to uninformed clients.

-The buyer ultimately ends up buying the package at much higher than the actual cost.
+The buyer ultimately buys the package much higher than the actual cost.

 Another example of adverse selection is a current global issue where insurance companies extract the genetic information of a client.